bixou/docker-oracle-11g/README.md

 2. Move it to `docker/oracle`

+3. Rename `docker-compose.dev.yml` to `docker-compose.yml`

-3. Set your username & password for your DB in `docker/oracle/startup_scripts/01_create_db.sql`
+4. Change SYSTEM password in `docker-compose.yml` as you want (default : PWD) then set your username & password for your DB in `docker/oracle/startup_scripts/01_create_db.sql`

-4. Build & Launch Docker container with `docker-compose build && docker-compose up -d`
+5. Build & Launch Docker container with `docker-compose build && docker-compose up -d`

-5. ...
+6. ...

-6. Profit 🎉
+7. Profit 🎉

 ## 📒 Logs